 The employees of [PWS Name], your public water system, take great care in assuring that your water is safe to drink, and we appreciate your cooperation with the precautionary boil water notice to protect public health during this difficult time.
 Please call us at the phone number above if you have questions or concerns.
 The County Health Department can also assist you with answers to questions.

-[DEP District Name]

-[FDOH Name] in [County]

-[Telephone Contact Number]
+[DEP's district] [Florida Department of Health in [County] [Telephone Contact Number]